General Terms of Sale and Delivery of Menzel Elektromotoren GmbH, Berlin

 - The Supplier and Purchaser shall agree that if the Retained Goods are combined or mixed with other objects that do not belong to the Supplier, that the Supplier shall be awarded co-ownership in the new object at the proportionate amount which results from the ratio of the value of the combined or mixed Retained Goods to the value of the remaining goods at the date of performing any processing activities.
 To the extent that the Purchaser acquires sole ownership in the new item, Supplier and Purchaser agree that the Purchaser shall grant co-ownership of the new items created through processing in proportion to the ratio between the value of the processed Retained Goods and the other processed goods at the time of the processing.

 - In case the new item is sold, the Purchaser hereby relinquishes its claim arising out of the resale vis-à-vis the customer including all secondary rights as security to the Supplier without necessitating any further elaboration.
 The relinquishing, however, only applies up to the value of the amount corresponding to the value of processed, combined or mixed Retained Goods that were invoiced by the Supplier.
 The share of the claims relinquished to the Supplier shall be satisfied with priority.
-No. 3c shall apply, mutatis mutandis, in regard to the collection authority and in regard to the condition of its revocation.
+The terms regarding revocation – above – shall apply, mutatis mutandis, in regard to the collection authority and in regard to the condition of its revocation.

 - If the Purchaser combines Retained Goods with real estate or movable assets, then the Purchaser will also assign his claim which has been awarded to him as remuneration for such a combination - without the requirement to issue any further declarations - to the Supplier as a security with all accessory rights and in ratio to the value of the combined Retained Goods to the remaining combined goods at the time of combination.